Individual Data Sharing Consent

 De-identified means that we strip the data of information that could directly identify you (such as name, date of birth, and address) and connect any study information you provide by using a random code (for example a study ID).
-Any Genetic & Self-Reported Information you allow us to share will be associated with that code, not with your name.
+Any Research Information you allow us to share will be associated with that code, not with your name.

 What does “individual-level” mean?

 Individual-level means the data are related to a single person.
 This is different from the 23andMe Main Research Consent you signed which allows us to share only information that has been combined or “pooled” with data from other research participants.

 Allowing researchers to have access to individual-level data allows them to analyze the data more thoroughly, which may help them make more meaningful scientific discoveries.

 Research partners range from academic institutions and non-profit organizations to pharmaceutical and diagnostic companies.
 These research partners employ scientists who study many different health topics.
 Each partnership undergoes a rigorous screening process by a 23andMe scientific committee to ensure the goals and methods of the research are aligned with 23andMe’s mission and consistent with any of our associated research consent documents.